InHouse-Banana/DataScientistChallenge/README.md

 		- Identify for numerical outliers, in this case these were kept in place which would allow to stablish a model baseline.
 This is work that could be done in a third pass of the model.
 		- Few elements in certain combinations of categories: in the first pass they were kept but they hampered the model performance hence they were discarded on the second iteration of the model
 		- Created a new feature `BAL_AMT = BILL_AMT - PAY_AMT`, and drop `BILL_AMT`, `PAY_AMT`.
 Having this feature should capture the same information and also making the model training faster by having one less feature to train on.
+		- One-hot encoded the categorical features, e.g. before splitting the dataset into train/test.
+In this way the encoder has access to all the categorical features in the set.
+Regardless the encoder has `handle_unknown='ignore'`, allowing the encoder to manage possibly unknown categories inside of the categorical features.

 	- Model training, done in `01_Model.ipynb` files, for example:
 		- Imbalanced predictive class: I decided to upscale the minority class, e.g. defaults, as this would allow to keep the richness of the majority class features.